tgamboalsmo/Project4/views/READMEP4.txt

 8 - for loop that calls pizzaElementGenerator() - moved the getElementbyID above the for loop.

-9 - height and width for loadMovingPizzas and pizzaElementGenerator - moved the CSS to the inline CSS.

-10 - updatePositions() - added translateX and Z.
+9 - updatePositions() - added translateX and Z.

-11 - pizzaElementGenerator() and loadMovingPizzas() - removed height and width styles from those functions and added them to the inline CSS.
+10 - pizzaElementGenerator() and loadMovingPizzas() - removed height and width styles from those functions and added them to the inline CSS.

+11 - updatePositions() - removed i % 5

+12 - querySelectxxxx - removed querySelector's and replaced with getElementsbyClassName, ID, etc

 style.css